 It’s 3:00 in the afternoon and it has been a long, stressful workday.
 Deadlines due, meetings to attend, and a lot of time spent in front of a computer screen typing with all you’ve got.
 That familiar ache in the back of your head and neck starts to creep in.
 Before long it starts to reach around your head to the front and in behind the eyes, and the race is on.
 Can you finish up your last bit of work before it gets bad enough to have to take pain meds?

 This is a textbook example of a tension headache and boy can they be a nightmare.
-The classic tension headache starts from tension in the muscles of your upper back and neck and plants itself where these muscles insert in the back of the skull.
+The classic tension headache starts from tension in the muscles of your upper back and neck and plants itself where these muscles are inserted in the back of the skull.
 From this attachment point, pain can refer to the front, the side and temple area, and even behind the eyes.
 Pain is commonly felt in the shoulder blade area as well as the trapezius since trigger points in these areas typically provoke this condition.

 This may be a good time to take a moment to explain trigger points.
 These are commonly seen as muscle knots that when pressure is applied to them, a change in pain, for the worse or better, occurs down from the point.
 A true trigger point will always refer to pain elsewhere.
 You may notice that when you push on one of these in your neck or upper back the headache changes in some way, much of the time for the better.